ansemjo/homepage/content/post/install-esxi-6.5-on-a-supermicro-x10sba.md

 ![](/images/install-esxi-6.5-on-a-supermicro-x10sba/7.png)

 I am actually not sure if this is required.
-But I disabled it and had not more problems during installation.
+But I disabled it and had no more problems during installation.
 And since I now had a working serial connection I figured: why not?